locationtech/geotrellis/docs/tutorials/etl.md

 still exist.

-In addition to the dependencies needed to complete the steps given above, this step assumes that user has a recent version of `docker-compose` installed and working.
+In addition to the dependencies needed to complete the steps given above, this section assumes that user has a recent version of `docker-compose` installed and working.

 ## Edit `output.json` ##